 Deburr the end of the tube carefully (inside and outside) File off the welding seam if necessary.
-Drill the two holes $\varnothing$ 7 mm (refer to section 6.2.1).
+Drill four holes \varnothing 9 mm.

-Depending on the size of your tube the two hexagon socket button head screws M6 x 12 provided for axial fixation may be too short.
+Depending on the size of your tube the two hexagon socket button head screws M8 x 10 provided for axial fixation may be too short.
 In this case appropriate screws must be used.
-The screws however should not be too long and must not touch the inner aluminium part of the yaw shaft.
-Otherwise the vibration and impact sound absorber would be without effect.